-- Mark Turin (Associate Professor of Anthropology & Chair, First Nations & Endangered Languages Program, UBC)
+- Mark Turin (Associate Professor of Anthropology, First Nations & Endangered Languages Program & Institute for Critical Indigenous Studies, UBC)

 Use is made of publications, manuscripts and feedback by John C. Rath, for many years the resident linguist of Bella Bella, BC.

-The Híɫzaqv Language Mobilization Partnership team are grateful to various funding sources for their support, including but not limited to UBC’s Hampton Fund’s Established Scholar Award, the Remote Community Based Learning Fund at UBC’s Irving K. Barber Learning Centre, the School of Library, Archival and Information Studies, the Office of the Dean (Faculty of Arts) and the Social Sciences and Humanities Research Council of Canada (SSHRC).
+The Heiltsuk Language Mobilization Partnership team are grateful to various funding sources for their support, including but not limited to: UBC’s Hampton Fund’s Established Scholar Award, the Remote Community Based Learning Fund at UBC’s Irving K. Barber Learning Centre, the School of Library, Archival and Information Studies, the Office of the Dean (Faculty of Arts) and the Social Sciences and Humanities Research Council of Canada (SSHRC).

 Please browse through this website to download the Híɫzaqv Unicode keyboard, to search the Híɫzaqv Digital Dictionary and for project updates.
 We are grateful to members of the Heiltsuk Nation in Bella Bella and beyond, for sharing their knowledge and for their invitation to work in respectful partnership in their traditional territories.